Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 - Acidification

-At the same time, the use of “preservative” additives made it possible to limit the development of microorganisms during the life of the product.
+At the same time, the use of "preservative" additives has made it possible to limit the development of microorganisms during the product's lifespan.
 The very notions of DLUO or DLC are also means of improving health quality.

-The use of new processes and food additives were therefore seen in the 1960s as symbols of progress, among many others at that time.
+The use of new processes and food additives was therefore seen in the 1960s as symbols of progress, among many others at that time.

 From there to abusing it, there was only one step, which was quickly taken!

-Dyes; flavor enhancers; salt additions; sugar and saturated fat; use of extrusion to change the texture of foods etc.
+Colourings; flavour enhancers; additions of salt; sugar and saturated fats; use of extrusion to modify the texture of foods etc.

-Apart from microbial quality which remained under close surveillance by the authorities, all other parameters could be technologically optimized to make foods more attractive.
+Apart from microbial quality, which remained under close surveillance by the authorities, all other parameters could be technologically optimized to make food more attractive.

-Children and young people are even more targeted consumers with “fun” offers, including the famous breakfast “cereals” which are mainly concentrated sugars and saturated lipids…
+Children and young people are consumers who are even more targeted by “fun” offers, including the famous breakfast “cereals” which are mainly concentrated in sugars and saturated fats…

 This was initiated by the European 'E' nomenclature, allowing easy identification of additives on labels.

-The specialized agencies of EFSA and ANSES carry out evaluations of these additives, regularly leading to the banning of some or the regulation of their use.
-However, it must be recognized that isolating the long-term effects of each additive is an almost impossible task.
+The specialized agencies EFSA and ANSES conduct assessments of these additives, regularly leading to the banning of some or the regulation of their use.
+However, it must be recognized that isolating the long-term effects of each additive is a nearly impossible task.

-Conversely, all large-scale studies on food (SU.VI.MAX, Nutri Net-Santé and others) have observed significant correlations between the consumption of ultra-processed foods and health problems (diabetes, obesity, prevalence of certain cancers, heart problems, etc.).
+On the contrary, all large-scale studies on diet (SU.VI.MAX, Nutri Net-Santé and others) have observed significant correlations between the consumption of ultra-processed foods and health problems (diabetes, obesity, prevalence of certain cancers, heart problems, etc.).

 It is therefore legitimate to warn against the regular and significant consumption of ultra-processed foods, to return to a more natural, more plant-based diet and “homemade” cooking.